ptbnate/PulseSpigot/readme.md

 The purpose of this spigot is to out-perform paid forks like Carbon in performance.

 ## Credits
 - **Nate** – Original author and primary contributor, with the most valuable code contributions to the project.
-Huge credit goes to him.
 - **Heath Logan Campbell** – Various NMS optimizations.
 - **IonSpigot** – Lag-compensated ticking, movement caching, and flushing.
 - **Albert** – Configurable pearls.